rkdarst/scicomp/tut/open-science/open-science.rst

 * Much more than just code to a healthy project

-  - Human factors and syncronization
+  - Human factors and synchronization

 * A project used by others must have